stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Enchantment/index.md

 Casting this spell while holding a thought strand allows you to instantly receive whatever memory, idea, or message the thought strand contains.
 (Casting detect thoughts on the strand has the same effect.)

-This spell’s duration increases to 1 day when you reach 5th level, 1 week when you reach 11th level, and 1 month when you reach 17th level.

 ## Friends
 *Enchantment Cantrip*<br>
 *Casting Time:* 1 Action<br>